blochchainlab/linear_planar/README.md

 ### TODOs and Issues
+* Upgrade debiasing second moment method for recalibration from [NLSAM](https://github.com/samuelstjean/nlsam)
 * Because the vector norms in the gradient scheme file are relative, we need to detect the bmax probably from the DICOM header to be able to remove all the hardcoded b-values
-* The one step interpolation of eddy and gradient non-linearity relies on hardcoded software paths
+* The one step interpolation of eddy and gradient non-linearity relie on hardcoded software paths
 * the coeff.grad file relies on an hardcoded path
-* Upgrade the gaussian sigma estimation to the [released version](https://github.com/samuelstjean/autodmri)
 * Fix and move back to [Cornelius Eichner's version of one step interpolation of eddy and gradient non-linearity](https://github.com/cornelius-eichner/onestep_eddy_nlgc)